Panther1976/surfs_up/README.md

 # surfs_up

-## Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis:

+The purpose of this analysis is to gather and report weather statistics for June and December, the warmest and coolest parts of the year.
+This information will allow the client to determine if a surf and ice cream shop can be sustainable year-round.

 ## Results: